Skip to content

 [Quotes from “Mental health toll emerges among Sandy survivors”, Associated Press, 15Dec2012, http://news.yahoo.com/mental-health-toll-emerges-among-sandy-survivors-145437336.html]

 There are many other hazards after a flood.
 Contact with flood waters or participating in flood clean-up increases the risk of diarrhea.
 Having a preexisting medical condition results in worsening health, and risk of reduced or stopped taking of prescription medications.
 Outbreaks of shigella, norovirus and dengue are also increased.
-Dengue is important because climate change is expected to increase the range of mosquito-borne diseases as the world warms.
+Dengue is important because climate change is expected to increase the range of mosquito-borne diseases as the world warms, and post-flood areas are often water logged, creating new breeding grounds for mosquitoes.

 And last, but important to our discussion here… preparing for flooding disasters in advance, through investing in insurance or other measures, has been shown to reduce the physical and psychological impacts in the aftermath of flooding.